alexpanter/LuminaEngine/CONTRIBUTING.md

 **Any and all pull requests that benefit the engine will be seriously considered and merged.** We're here to learn together and build something amazing.

+> [!CAUTION]
+> Code or documentstion that includes AI generative content will not be accepted, we do not need low effort.

 ---